jose-a-sa/fcup-thesis/README.md

 # FCUP thesis layout

 Latex version of the thesis layout available at [http://sigarra.up.pt/fcup](https://sigarra.up.pt/fcup/pt/web_base.gera_pagina?p_pagina=*admiss%c3%a3o%20a%20provas%20acad%c3%a9micas).

-All rights go to Faculdade de Ciências da Universidade do Porto.
+Layout rights go to Faculdade de Ciências da Universidade do Porto.
+Font rights go to Microsoft.

+## Requisites

+The recommended Latex distribuition is [**TeXLive 2016**](https://www.tug.org/texlive/windows.html) (Windows/Ubuntu).
+You can it on the macOS by downloading MacTeX in [here](https://www.tug.org/texlive/windows.html).

+For the Arial font and all packages to work _main.tex_ must be executed with `xelatex` (recommended) or `lualatex`.

+## File organization

+The project itself is simplified such that there are two .tex files:
+- _main.tex:_ contains all the definitions, structuring and layouts/metrics of the document
+- _vars.tex:_ contains all information about the thesis type, title, author, ...
+- _fonts:_ contains all the Arial fonts used to render text
+- _logos:_ relevant university logos, including Universidade do Porto (UP), Universidade do Aveiro (UA) e Universidade do Minho (UM)
+- _msc:_ mandatory vector graphics for `msc` thesis type
+- _phd:_ mandatory vector graphics for `phd` thesis type

-## Customizable parameters in `vars.tex`
+## Customizable parameters in _vars.tex_

 #### `\thesistype{arg1}`